scious/documentation/docs/theirlabel/latest.md

 At this point you are now ready use TheirLabel's bubble elements and actions to programmatically white label your site.

-## Creating your end user's white-labelling experience
+## Create your end user's white-labelling experience

 TheirLabel's [Test Drive](https://their-label.bubbleapps.io/) shows one way you can implement an end user white-labelling experience: